 Residents in the OCRRA service area are able to drop off their old batteries at nine local grocery stores, which are then collected weekly by OCRRA.
 In addition, OCRRA offers a curbside collection of alkaline batteries each year during the month of July.
-In 2017, over 65 tons were kept out of the trash, including over 10,000 pounds of rechargeable batteries which are recycled at no cost through the Call2Recycle program.
+In 2018, over 63 tons of batteries were collected, including over 4,000 pounds of rechargeable batteries which are recycled at no cost through the Call2Recycle program.
 Residents in the OCRRA service area are now recycling more rechargeable batteries per capita than any other large community in New York State.

 In 2010, New York State adopted legislation to require the recycling of rechargeable batteries, to be provided by the manufacturers, physically or financially.
 This new law means that manufacturers are providing outlets for recycling at all retail locations that sell rechargeable batteries at no charge to the consumer.
 The law intends to ensure that rechargeable batteries stay out of the waste stream and that residents and businesses have easy access to recycling options.
 In addition to the nine local stores that partner with OCRRA to recycle rechargeable batteries, there are now several retail locations that accept them as well.
-(At left: Community residents demonstrates OCRRA's annual alkaline battery curbside collection in July 2017.)
+(At left: Community resident Noah Jones demonstrates OCRRA's annual alkaline battery curbside collection in July 2018.)